AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 All overlapping appointments will be shown on Overall-View.
 If currently on Day-View, see <a href=#switchView>here</a>.

-e.g. `d/2024-05-20 from/10:00 to/11:00` will not be accepted if there is an existing appointment for another patient within that time frame.
+e.g. `d/2024-05-20 from/10:00 to/11:00` will not be accepted if there is an existing appointment for the same patient within that time frame.

 </box>